 Nature of award

 Proposals can be submitted in any area of science within our remit.
-We particularly encourage applications that are aligned with our overarching strategic priorities (see related links).
+We particularly encourage applications that are aligned with our overarching strategic priorities (see related links including our strategic priorities).

 Aimed at researchers who want to establish their first independent research group undertaking a programme of excellent research.
 Applicants will be able to demonstrate great potential and have a scientific career showing a clear upward trajectory.

-- Please note that DPF eligibility was previously limited to those with less than 10 years of active research experience; this limit has been removed in response to our 2014 review of BBSRC strategy for investing in fellowships (see related links)
+- Please note that David Phillips Fellowship eligibility was previously limited to those with less than 10 years of active research experience; this limit has been removed in response to our 2015 "Review of BBSRC strategy for investing in fellowships"

-Note: DPF applicants are not eligible to apply to any additional 2015 BBSRC fellowship competitions.
+Note: David Phillips Fellowship applicants are not eligible to apply to any additional 2017 BBSRC fellowship competitions.

 How to apply

-Submit a proposal electronically via the Joint Electronic Submissions (Je-S) system with the following mandatory attachments (see also Je-S DPF help text in application downloads below):
+Proposals will require the following mandatory attachments (see also DP Je-S help text in application downloads below):

-You should complete the standard CV template.
-We do not accept stand alone CVs.
+- CV.
+You should complete the standard CV template (see application downloads below).
+We do not accept standalone CVs

 - Case for support and track record